Ramadan Resolutions – Eid-ul-Fitr Mubarak 1438

 - Stay away from the computer a bit.

 - Drink water.

 - Watch less TV.

 - Take people by their words and actions.

 - Stay calm in the face of someone else’s issues, as well as control my proclivity towards a short temper.

-- Be kind with myself, especially when a situation goes awry.
+- Be kind to me, especially when a situation goes awry.

-- Compete more with myself in order to become the best version of me, I can be, insha’Allaah.
+- Compete more with myself so that I may become the best version of me, insha’Allaah.

 - Finally, give thanks to God, the Almighty – especially for sparing us from experiencing one of those fierce heatwaves we often get at this time of the year, during Ramadan.

 The following is a short prayer Muslims repeat to one another especially on Eid, the Feast Day.